 We who work with the modeling of future production of oil know the importance of reserves.
-Colin Campbell, founder of ASPO, has an interesting story to tell about the origin of the database that CERA uses and clams to be the best.
+Colin Campbell, the founder of ASPO, has an interesting story to tell about the origin of the database that CERA uses and claims to be the best.
 The story indicates that IHS and CERA are managing data that might have been collected in dark allies and smoke-filled rooms.
 This is the story of Petroconsultants.

 Kjell Aleklett, President of ASPO

 Naturally, an oil company has every reason to track the activities of its competitors which can have much commercial significance.
 In earlier days in the United States, they used to employ people known as “scouts” who would keep rigs under observation, sometimes with binoculars.
 They could, for example, count the stands of pipe being removed to figure out how deep the well was.
 Also, they could hang around bars and talk to drillers having a beer.
 In the early days of the North Sea, oil companies placed observers on trawlers to watch rigs and if possible listen in to radio communications in the best traditions of scouting.

 It more or less amounted what today would be called industrial espionage.

 An American geologist called Harry Wassall worked for Gulf Oil and was transferred to Cuba in the 1950s, where he married a beautiful Cuban lady called Gladys.
 When Gulf Oil recalled him, he preferred to stay in Cuba, and set up a little newsletter to report on oil activities on the island, later expanding it to cover Latin America.
 He appointed an agent in each country reporting on oil developments, including the location of new Wildcats and the results.
 Much of it was not particularly confidential information.